elide-b/lastplot/docs/graphs/graphs.rst

 -------------

 - Plot colors are customizable by choosing a qualitative palette.
 Matplotlib suggested palettes are ``['Pastel1', 'Pastel2', 'Paired', 'Accent', 'Dark2', 'Set1', 'Set2', 'Set3', 'tab10', 'tab20', 'tab20b', 'tab20c']``.
 For black and white plots, the color palettes are ``['gray', 'Greys']``.
 For more information, refer to `Matplotlib Qualitative Color Maps <https://matplotlib.org/stable/users/explain/colors/colormaps.html#qualitative>`_.
 - X axis, Y axis, and titles of every plot are changeable with their respective parameters ``xlabel, ylabel, and title``.
 When giving an argument to these parameters it's important to remember that the argument given will be applied to all of the plots resulting from that function.
-To still have the information reguarding the lipid, lipid class or region in them, these names should be between curly brackets:
+To still have the information regarding the lipid, lipid class or region in them, these names should be between curly brackets: {lipid}, {lipid_class}, or {region}.
+To have the short version of the lipid class name, {short_name} can be used.

   .. code-block:: python